lingpy/evaluation-paper/README.md

 ![](https://pad.gwdg.de/uploads/upload_bdbaed5cbaf3ce7bfdc6fa69db255d61.png)

-The figure below shows how it looks like once all the entries are annotated and the salient morphemes are highlighted.
+The figure below shows how it looks like once all the entries are annotated, and the salient morphemes are highlighted.
 It does not have to be one morpheme per lexical entry.
 As shown in the figure, there are lexical entries with both or all morphemes are highlighted.

 ![](https://pad.gwdg.de/uploads/upload_114e7ff9dc1ec8b68b28641f163e0a4a.png)